nextpyp/pyp/docs/workshop/nysbc_day2.rst

     * Open :bdg-primary:`Logs` to check that the restart flag has been detected and new pre-processing jobs will be launched in response to this change.

-    * Check the :bdg-secondary:`Tilt Series` tab to see that fewer particles have been picked.
+    * Check the **Tilt Series** tab to see that fewer particles have been picked.

-.. nextpyp:: Using the ``Clear`` Option
+.. nextpyp:: Using the ``Clear`` option
   :collapsible: open

-  * :bdg-primary:`Clear` will start pre-processing procedure from scratch.
+  * :bdg-primary:`Clear` will start pre-processing procedure from scratch

-  * This is helpful if the changes you've made touch multiple parts of the pre-processing pipeline.
+  * This is helpful if you want to start fresh making sure any previous pre-processing results are ignored.

-    - Like re-calculating CTF or re-doing frame alignment.

 Copying and deleting sessions
 =============================